jcmazzola/APC_analysis/README.md

-# A Statistical Analysis of UConn Field Hockey Penalty Corners: Evaluating Key Performance Factors
+# A Statistical Analysis of UConn Field Hockey Attacking Penalty Corners

-Analysis of UConn Field Hockey's attacking penalty corner performance.